LtiLibrary/LtiLibrary/README.md

 LTI Library
 ===========
-There are two .NET Core projects in this solution to support IMS LTI Tool Providers and Tool Consumers.
+There are two .NET Core 2.0 projects in this solution to support IMS LTI Tool Providers and Tool Consumers.
+The Visual Studio solution and project files are compatible with Visual Studio 2017 (v15.3).

 See the LtiLibrary1.6 repository for the last non-.NET Core source for LtiLibrary.

 ## LtiLibrary.NetCore
 This is the only library you need if you are going to roll your own support for web pages or native apps.